 Finally, make sure that you only work with a financial planner with whom you are comfortable.
 You will be sharing personal financial information with this professional.
 You want to be able to trust them.
 Ideally, you should like them, too.
 Work with a planner who listens to you, takes your individual needs into account and gives you a say in investment decisions.
 There should be no "one-size-fits-all" advice.

 You also have the choice of going it alone when it comes to managing your retirement funds.

 If you choose this route, you'll need to commit to staying up-to-date on the latest financial news and be willing to conduct regular reviews of your investment portfolio.

-That latter point is important: Too many retirees who manage their retirement funds review their investment portfolio on a frequent basis.
+That latter point is important: Too many retirees who manage their retirement funds don't review their investment portfolio on a frequent basis.
 This is a mistake.
 As you age, your investment needs change.
 It may make sense to have more risk in your portfolio in the early years of your retirement, especially if you expect to live many years after leaving the workforce.
-However, as age, you might need to reduce some of that risk.
+However, as you age, you might need to reduce some of that risk.

 Many retirees who manage their retirement portfolio rely on the bucket approach.
 Under this method, you divvy your investments into several buckets.
 Those buckets with the least amount of risk, investments that typically include certificates of deposit, money market accounts and short-term annuities, are the ones designed to fund the first five years of your retirement.

 The bucket of investments that funds your sixth through 10th years of retirement includes investments with a bit more risk, such as longer-term certificates of deposits and short-term treasury notes.
 The risk gradually increases with the buckets designed for years 11 through 15, 15 through 20 and 21 and beyond.